How to Make a Resume: 2024 Resume Writing Guide

 Written by Coursera Staff • Updated on

-Learn how to identify important resume keywords, format your resume, and write each section in this comprehensive guide.
+Learn how to identify important resume keywords, format your resume, and write each section with this comprehensive guide.

 [Featured image] Job seeker sitting on a sofa chair with her laptop open in front of her reviews a copy of her printed resume in hand.